 About Warrior Trading

-Warriortrading.com is a day trading chatroom and education site operated by Ross Cameron.
+Warrior Trading is a day trading chat room and education site operated by Ross Cameron.
 He got stung during the day trading boom and internet bubble in the early 2000s.
 Like many gurus, Cameron picked up the pieces and proceeded to re-engineer his approach to trading and painstakingly developed a successful strategy based on trading small-cap stocks under $20.

-Day trading and swing trading low-priced momentum stocks moving on news or chart-based patterns sums up the type of trading on the site.
-Scalping is the main trading style promoted in the chatroom.
-Ross Cameron comes off a friendly, calm and open personality, which makes for a comfortable atmosphere even during the stressful market volatility during the market open.
-Ross has a video stream that includes his mugshot, stock scanner and charts.
+Ross Cameron comes off a friendly, calm, and open personality, which makes for a comfortable atmosphere even during the stressful market volatility during the market open.
+Ross has a video stream that includes his mugshot, stock scanner, and charts.
 A newsfeed also is included in the streaming video feed.
 Did I mention there is a lot of interaction?

 Along with Ross, who tends to trade small-caps, there are three other moderators providing trading signals and mentoring.
-Ed is a scalper focusing on intra-day set-ups.
-Mike is a technical analysis based trader that usually trades stocks priced above$20.
-Jeff is the resident swing trader specializing in multi-day swing trades using both equities and options.
-They can all be found moderating in the chatroom and also the mentor chatroom during training sessions.
+Ed is a scalper focusing on intra-day trade ideas.
+Mike is a technical trader that usually trades stocks priced above $20.
+Jeff is the resident swing trader specializing in multi-day swing trade ideas using both equities and options.
+They can all be found moderating in the chat rooms during training sessions.
 All the moderators chime in throughout the day via audio and text.

 Warrior Trading Education Courses

 The trader training courses are all accessible via mobile and desktop devices.
-There are three levels of training courses starting with the $997 Warrior Starter program is tailored for newbies and includes one-month access to the chatroom, simulator and “CORE” Warrior Day Trading Course.
+There are three levels of training courses starting with the $997 Warrior Starter Course is tailored for newbies and includes one-month access to the day trading chat room, simulator, and “CORE” Warrior Day Trading Course.

 The Warrior Pro program (which is similar to the Tim Sykes Millionaire Challenge) includes everything from the Warrior Starter for three-months in addition to 3X Weekly Mentoring for three-month access and Proven Warrior Pro Trading System which includes their Day trading and Swing Trading System and personalized trade review with Ross for $4,299.

-The chatroom streams Ross’s Trade Ideas scanner, live mugshot and charts throughout the day.
+The trading chat room streams Ross’s Trade Ideas scanner, live mugshot, and charts throughout the day.
 Ross chimes in frequently to provide color commentary on the market action.
-He does a thorough job of explaining the set-ups and analysis of stocks in play in the chatroom.
+He does a thorough job of explaining the set-ups and analysis of stocks in play in the trading chat room.
 He has a very calming and down to earth demeanor that makes him very approachable and unassuming.
-There is a lot of interacting with the members between Ross and his moderators.
-The chatroom does a good job of selecting stocks that are moving with momentum and volume.
-The low-priced stocks are good for small accounts especially when they nail a big mover (up over 30%).
+There is a lot of interaction with the members between Ross and his moderators.
+The chat room does an excellent job of selecting stocks that are moving with momentum and volume.
+The low-priced stocks are suitable for small accounts, especially when they nail a big mover (up over 30%).

-The chatroom regularly draws hundreds of members that rotate throughout the day.
-The members tend to be more vocal in this chatroom than many others of the similar size.
+The chat room regularly draws hundreds of day traders that rotate throughout the day.
+The members tend to be more vocal in this chatroom than many others of a similar size.
 The interaction can provide many trade ideas, especially from some of the veteran members.
-There is definitely a material impact on prices when alerts are given, especially with the small-caps.
-The problem, as with most cattle calls, is the price can get away from you really quickly and force chasing.
-For the set-ups that are solid, you may not be able to get a decent fill without chasing.
+There is a material impact on prices when alerts are given, especially with the small-caps.
+The problem, as with most cattle calls, is the price can get away from you quickly and force chasing.
+For the solid set-ups, you may not be able to get a decent fill without chasing.
 However, there are many times you end up chasing only to get whipsawed and stopped out as momentum dissipates.
-It’s very important not to let get “stuck” in a position that turned sour.
+It’s imperative not to get “stuck” in a position that turned sour.